Driving with Suspended License

 The data shows that people who choose to drive without licenses are at a heightened risk of causing or being involved in fatal crashes.
 According to research performed by the AAA Foundation for Traffic Safety, around 20% of all fatal crashes involve at last one unlicensed driver, and this proportion is steadily growing larger.
 Between 2007 and 2009, unlicensed drivers were involved in crashes that took more than 21,000 lives across the country.

-If you get charged with driving with a suspended license, you should hire a skilled Chicago traffic attorney to handle your defense.
+If you get charged with driving with a suspended license, you should hire a skilled traffic defense lawyer to handle your defense.
 Depending on the reason for your license’s suspension or revocation, a conviction for driving without a license could involve serious jail time and heavy fines.
 In addition, the Secretary of State will re-suspend your license for the amount of time for which it was originally suspended.
 If your license was revoked, you will not be able to apply for a new one until 1 year after your conviction.

 What Are the Penalties for Driving with a Revoked or Suspended License?